Search

 Advantages of buying life insurance when single

-Single people sometimes don't have anyone other than themselves who depend on their income, which may lead to thinking life insurance policies aren't necessary.
+If you're the only one who depends on your income, it may be easy to think that life insurance policies aren't necessary.
 But no one can know what the future may bring when it comes to how you'll ultimately want to handle your final assets and debts.

-If you are single and young, one reason you might want to purchase life insurance is that premiums are generally lower when you're younger and in good health.
+Age can also play an important factor.
+Regardless of your relationship status, premiums are generally lower when you're younger and in good health.
 Term life insurance is generally more cost effective than permanent life insurance due to not having cash value.
 It may be worth considering a term policy with the option of converting into permanent coverage at some point in the future if life's needs change.
-Even just looking into it early can be a good way to get a more concrete idea about whether life insurance would fit in your projected budget and what the benefit could be down the road.
+Even just looking into it early can give you a more concrete idea about whether life insurance would fit in your projected budget and what the benefit could be down the road.

 If you have loans that have a co-signer or any other debt that would fall to someone else in the event of your death, life insurance can be a valuable tool.
 Creditors can make a claim on your estate to collect on your outstanding debts.
 Having a life insurance contract can help cover your debts so that no one else who may have shared responsibility for them has to face it on their own.